 Hides complete groups, e.g. 'Responsible Role', in detail Content.
 Hiding can be done for all users or only for the viewer mode.

-Entire navigation elements can be hidden.
+Entire navigation members can be hidden.
 These include e.g. systems or input/output.

 The administrator renames the information names using this configuration.
 The new name replaces the selection and is now used throughout the system.
 You can also use this function to rename user attribute groups.

 The Administrator can set up user-defined attributes.

 In Detail Content, the administrator can select the element types to which the user-defined attribute is to be added.
 Multiple selection allows you to assign the configured attributes to the required types.

 To any of the new configurated attributes there is the possibility to add “tooltips” to describe the attribute or give hints.
 The administrator can also use "edit custom attributes" to add the user-defined attributes to the editing of released elements.
 Thus the user-defined attributes for released attributes can be changed afterwards without versioning.
 These changes are displayed in the lifecycle.
 The following user-defined attribute groups are available: